nathanjzhao/nathanjzhao.github.io/_posts/2024-08-03-consistency-modeling-part1.markdown

   A minimum implementation of consistency models from scratch
 ---

-This is an elaboration upon a talk I gave at K-Scale Labs with these [slides](https://docs.google.com/presentation/d/18dlGr7veUm9JJdOz9r6l0rRYYDlzWDRs6uF6lraZs3w/edit?usp=sharing) and this [GitHub repo](https://github.com/kscalelabs/min-consistency-models)
+This is an elaboration upon a talk I gave at [K-Scale Labs](https://www.ycombinator.com/companies/k-scale-labs) with these [slides](https://docs.google.com/presentation/d/18dlGr7veUm9JJdOz9r6l0rRYYDlzWDRs6uF6lraZs3w/edit?usp=sharing) and this [GitHub repo](https://github.com/kscalelabs/min-consistency-models).

-This blog would likely be most informative as a refresher to diffusion/flow matching, while providing interesting intuition for why all the pieces come together as they do.
-Or you can try reading this very slowly.
+Diffusion models and flow matching have been very impactful fields of recent years, and this post serves as hopefully a useful introduction.
+However, this will focus on more of the computer science than math, and will primarily hand-wave over a lot of the deeper theorems that require a lot more proving to reach the final goal.

 ## Papers + Resources
 Some sources to look for more insight + math: